Firstrade IRA Account Review

 Customer Support

-Phone support is available during weekdays, with toll-free and international numbers.
-There’s also a free call-back service if the lines are busy.
+Phone support is available weekdays, with toll-free and international numbers, plus a free callback option.

 Mutual Funds